EdJoPaTo/benchmark-container-os-performance/README.md

 The host system needs `bash` and `podman` to run `./run.sh`.
 `docker` might work instead of `podman`.

+The general idea of this is not to provide absolute results.
+The goal is to compare different systems in relation to each other.

 ## Factorio Headless Benchmark

 You need a save-game for this and save it as `savegame.zip` in this folder.